tsauvajon/goto/README.md

-# ShortURL
+# GoTo

 [![codecov](https://codecov.io/gh/tsauvajon/shorturl/branch/master/graph/badge.svg?token=EbP2Znh1m3)](https://codecov.io/gh/tsauvajon/shorturl)

-Hello!
-I'm a service designed to shorten URLs.
+GoTo is a service designed to shorten URLs.
-I'm composed of an API server, an in-memory database and a front-end interface.
+It is an HTTP API server which stores data in-memory and can optionally persist it to disk.

+2 clients are available for it, a front-end web interface and a CLI tool.

 ![Demo](/demo.gif)

 ## Example usage

-### Start the API
+## API

 ```sh
 cargo run